The Star-Spangled Banner: California chapter of the NAACP call to remove the national anthem

 In November 2017, the California Chapter of the NAACP called on Congress to remove "The Star-Spangled Banner" as the national anthem.
 Alice Huffman, California NAACP president, said: "It's racist; it doesn't represent our community, it's anti-black."
 The rarely-sung third stanza of the anthem contains the words "No refuge could save the hireling and slave, from the terror of flight, or the gloom of the grave", which some interpret as racist.
 The organization was still seeking a representative to sponsor the legislation in Congress at the time of its announcement.

+2025 Canada protests

+Following Donald Trump's tariff announcements on Canada and Mexico as well as his pro-annexation rhetoric in 2025, Canadian crowds booed "The Star-Spangled Banner" when it was played at National Hockey League, National Basketball Association, Major League Baseball, and Major League Soccer games or sporting events featuring the U.S. across Canada.